bakame-php/dice-roller/README.md

 In order to roll the dice, the package comes bundles with:

-- a parser class, `Bakame\DiceRoller\NotationParser`, to split a roll expression into its inner pieces.
+- a parser class, `Bakame\DiceRoller\NotationParser`, to split a roll notation into its inner pieces.
 - a factory class, `Bakame\DiceRoller\Factory`, to create a `Rollable` object from the result of such parsing.

-The `NotationParser` implements a `Parser` interface whose `Parser::parse` must be able to extract roll rules in a case insentitive way from a string expression and convert them into an PHP `array`.
+The `NotationParser` implements a `Parser` interface whose `Parser::parse` must be able to extract roll rules in a case insentitive way from a string notation and convert them into an PHP `array`.

 ```php
 <?php